 Miniature terrariums are taking the garden world by storm.
 And terrarium kits make it easier than ever to set up your own little garden under glass.

-I love the look of this ultra-modern terrarium -- ideal for a scene that's sure to be admired by all who see it.
+I love the look of small terrariums -- captivating tropical scenes sure to be admired by all who see them.

 Your plants will thrive only if there is sufficient light.
-Put your little terrarium near a window, but away from direct sunlight.
+Put your little garden near a window, but away from direct sunlight.
 Glass will magnify the sun's rays and damage tender tropicals.

 Already have your plants?
 Then all you need are the supplies shown here.

 Ideal for beginners -- or anyone who wants to make it easier -- the kit shown at left includes potting soil, sheet moss, charcoal and river rocks for a good-sized container.
 Or make a few with small containers, like the decorative vessel shown at right.

 The Air Plant Tillandsia Kit (shown at right) comes with everything you need for your little garden globe: tiny seashells, glass globe and air plant.